 "Random Forest is a classifier that comprises a number of decision trees on various subsets of the provided dataset and takes the average to enhance the predicted accuracy of that dataset," as the name implies.
 Instead of depending on a single decision tree, the random forest collects the predictions from each tree and predicts the final output based on the majority vote of predictions.

-Assumptions for Random Forest
+Random Forest Prediction

 Because the random forest mixes numerous trees to predict the dataset's class, some decision trees may predict the proper output while others may not.
 But, when all of the trees are combined, they predict the proper outcome.
 As a result, the following are two assumptions for a better Random forest classifier: